rmoralespp/sphinxlinter/README.md

 which enforces a trailing period on the first line of both one-line and multi-line docstrings.
 By contrast, the rule **DOC008** only enforces a trailing period on *one-line* docstrings, following the recommendation in [PEP 257](https://peps.python.org/pep-0257/#one-line-docstrings).

+**DOC009**: Unlike Ruff D300 [triple-single-quotes](https://docs.astral.sh/ruff/rules/triple-single-quotes/#triple-single-quotes-d300),
+this rule only checks that multi-line docstrings do not start or end with more than three double quotes.

 ### DOC1xx: Parameter issues